privatenumber/hirok.io/src/pages/index.md

 I have a passion for improving developer experience (_DX_) to help engineers be more productive.

-I love working on Open Souce and making tools for the anyone to use.
-Last month, my packages were downloaded <router-link to="/projects">{{ npmDownloads }} times</router-link>.
+My DX projects are open sourced and available for anyone to use.
+Last month, they were downloaded <router-link to="/projects">{{ npmDownloads }} times</router-link>.

 I live in Tokyo 🗼 and work at [Square](https://squareup.com/) as a frontend engineer.